yildizdb/yildiz/docs/access.md

 };
 ```

-### Prefxies, Tokens and wildcards can be combined
+### Prefixes, Tokens and wildcards can be combined

 ```javascript
 const config = {